Hollister and Whitehouse Family Nature Preserves

 This brings up something very odd about the Hollister and Whitehouse Family Nature Preserves map.
 It’s upside-down.

 Of course, that’s sort of impossible as long as everything is in scale and correctly oriented, but I still say its upside-down.
+(This map no longer exists so y’all can think I’m crazy, but I’m leaving the next paragraph here so that you appreciate the situation.)

 Look at the north-south bearing at the bottom.
 I’ve hiked 1,000 maps in my ilfe and have stared obsessively at 1,000’s more.
 I can’t really think of any other time when I’ve seen a map that has north pointing down.